-If poor behaviour continues, the child will be sent to an alternative class within the same phase the longest they should be out of class is until the beginning of the next session.
+If poor behaviour continues, the child will be sent to an alternative class (within the same group) the longest they should be out of class is until the beginning of the next session.
 The receiving teacher should remind the child of the school rules ("At Discovery MAT we are Ready, Respectful and Safe") but should not comment on the prior behaviour or sanction.
 When returning to class the restorative conversation needs to take place at the earliest opportunity IN PRIVATE.
 The incident will be logged on BehaviourWatch.
-Consideration must be given when the child returns to class to allow for positive reintegration (Appendix E)
+Consideration must be given when the child returns to class to allow for positive reintegration (Appendix E).
+The teacher should start a fresh by using positive behaviour management strategies from stage I. If a child refuses to do as they are asked upon return this will be a BehaviourWatch log and if there are 3 BehaviourWatch logs in total then the child will be issued a timeout and parents will be contacted.

-If a pupil refuses to got to an alternative room then the staff member should 'limit set' Joe, if you go to another room you will avoid a Timeout.
+If a pupil refuses to go to an alternative room then the staff member should 'limit set' Joe, if you go to another room you will avoid a Timeout.